dustinpfister/blog_posts/_posts/canvas-example-grid-worldsim-core.md

 layout: post
 categories: canvas
 id: 646
-updated: 2020-04-28 19:41:19
+updated: 2020-05-05 08:19:53
-version: 1.9
+version: 1.10
 ---

 I want to start making at least a few more [canvas examples](/2020/03/23/canvas-example/) that are the kind of example that I will be coming back to a few times.
 In other words the kind of canvas example that might prove to be a bit more that just a center piece to write about in a blog post before moving on to the next thing.

 I as happy with how my [grid gradient canvas example](/2020/03/26/canvas-example-grid-gradient/) came out as it is was a canvas example that I put a little more time and effort into than usual.
 The main reason why I liked working on it so much was the plug-in system.
 However that was just an eye candy type thing, it would be nice to start another canvas example that is something els like that only it is something maybe a little more interesting.

 So this canvas example will be similar to the grid gradient example, but this time I will be aiming for the start of a world simulator type project.
+Such a project is not the kind of project that I am going to complete in just a day or two, and even then I don't think I could write everything about it in a single post.
+So this canvas example will be a start or core of such a project as it will be a long time until I get something that is really something like sim earth for example.

 <!-- more -->